Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Numerical methods for Hamiltonian systems on Poisson manifolds

-The algebraic reformulation of Section \ref{sec:pre_lie} allows us to take over the classical order theory of Runge-Kutta methods for ODEs \cite{Hairer06gni} and to adapt it in the context of Hamilton-Jacobi approximations. \begin{theorem} Let a RKHP method \eqref{equation:RK_HJ}, with coefficient map $a$.
-Then, if $a(\tau)=e(\tau)$ for all $\tau\in \TT_0^N$, the method has order $N$ for solving \eqref{eq:Ham_eq}.
-In particular, the order conditions for the first orders are in Table \ref{table:order_conditions}. \end{theorem}
+The algebraic reformulation of Section \ref{sec:pre_lie} allows us to take over the classical order theory of Runge-Kutta methods for ODEs \cite{Hairer06gni} and to adapt it in the context of approximations of formal solutions to Hamilton-Jacobi equation. \begin{theorem} Let us consider a RKHP method \eqref{equation:RK_HJ} with coefficient map $a \in \TT^*$ and set $e \in \TT^*$ as in the equation \eqref{eq:e}.
+Then, if $a(\tau)=e(\tau)$ for all $\tau\in \TT^N$, the method has order $N$ for solving \eqref{eq:Ham_eq}.
+Moreover, under the degeneracy condition \eqref{eq:degen}, if $a(\tau)=e(\tau)$ for all $\tau\in \TT_0^N$, the method has order $N$ for solving \eqref{eq:Ham_eq}. \end{theorem}